West Kowloon Cultural District: M+ Museum

 The M+ Museum has three major focuses: visual art, design and architecture, and the moving image.
-It is targeted to open at the end of 2021.
+Designed by Herzog & de Meuron, the museum opened in November 2021.

 Batch 2

 Lyric Theatre Complex

 The Lyric Theatre Complex will be a major performing arts venue in the WKCD, comprising a 1,450-seat theatre, a 600-seat medium theatre and a 250-seat studio theatre.
 A Resident Company Centre and extensive rehearsal facilities will be situated in the complex as well.

 Centre for Contemporary Performance

 The centre will include two Black Boxes.

 Batch 3

 Hong Kong Palace Museum

 On 23 December 2016, Carrie Lam, then chair of the WKCDA, announced in Beijing that a new Hong Kong Palace Museum would be built on the southern part of the land originally slated for the Mega Performance Venue and Exhibition Centre.
 Occupying around 10,000 square metres, the floor area of the new Palace Museum is estimated at 30,500 square metres, housing two exhibition galleries, activity rooms, a 400-seat lecture theatre, shops and restaurants.
 The Hong Kong Jockey Club Charities Trust donated HK$3.5 billion for the design, construction and exhibition preparation works of the museum.
 Rocco Design Architects were commissioned to design the building.
-The museum is due to open on 1 July 2022.
+The museum opened on 3 July 2022 to commemorate the 25th anniversary of the handover of Hong Kong.